Bio1M/Bio1M.github.io/midterm1.md

 * [practice materials](practice.html)
 {% endcomment %}

 All versions have fundamentally the same content.
-MCs are scrambled, and SAs sometimes use different numbers (or other trivial changes to discourage copying).
+MCs are scrambled, and SAs sometimes use different numbers (or other trivial changes) to discourage copying.
 You only need to look at your version.

 * [Version 1](tests/current/midterm1.1.test.pdf)
 	* [Key](tests/current/midterm1.1.key.pdf)